sandeep49g/pwa-react-demo-with-express-api/README.md

 To resolve Netlify routing issue for service worker:
 Add file in public folder: _redirects & add below content in this file:
 /* /index.html 200

+npm install --save @dabeng/react-orgchart

+Issues:
+1. Caching is not working on emp profile page (my-team/2)
+2. Images are not storing in build/static/media folder through webpack after npm run eject